I was wrong. I was so horribly wrong.

-Stretching his arms above his head, Vist began his morning like every other.
+Stretching his arms above his head, Vistiel had begun his morning like every other.
 However, unlike usual, he'd been granted the beauty of sleeping in.
-Vanessa was coming by later that day with her niece so his caretakers didn't want him looking tired.
-Presumably she'd chided them for overworking him last time she'd visited, so now whenever she came over they'd made sure he was well rested.
+Vanessa would be coming by later that day with her niece so his caretakers didn't want him looking tired.
+Presumably, she'd chided them for overworking him last time she'd visited, so now whenever she came over they'd made sure he was well rested.

 'You get out what you put into it' she'd said, and he could already tell she'd been right.
 If you took someone who cared little for getting stronger and someone whose life depended on it and had them compete to see who would come out stronger after a year of rumination, who do you think would come out on top?